coprolit/rpg-rules/README.md

 x5 | Sprinting | Medium | -60

 MM task results apply as normal.
 The result is the percentage of the distance they would normally move given their rate of speed.
-Pace can increase or decrease by 1 multiple once per second, unless GM rules otherwise appropriate.